Frank A. Vanderlip: Career

 The Panic of 1907 had a deep effect on the thinking of Vanderlip and others who were involved.
 In November 1910, at the invitation of Senator Nelson Aldrich, Vanderlip joined a small group of leading bankers on a train to Jekyll Island, Georgia, which later became known as the Jekyll Island group.
 The bankers formulated the outline to a plan that laid the groundwork for the drafting of the eventual Federal Reserve Act.
 In the final month and a half before the act's enactment on December 23, 1913, Vanderlip's alternative plan for a Federal Reserve Act nearly derailed the one that President Wilson and the Democratic leadership were promoting.
 Several of Vanderlip's ideas were incorporated into the final Federal Reserve Act.

 After the Federal Reserve Act allowed national banks worth more than $1 million to be involved in the international market, Vanderlip and his vice president at National City Bank, Roger Leslie Farnham, plotted the takeover of the Bank of the Republic of Haiti through the United States occupation of Haiti, with initial plans beginning in 1909.
 Vanderlip wrote to Chairman of National City Bank James Stillman in 1910, "In the future, this stock will give us a foothold [in Haiti] and I think we will perhaps later undertake the reorganization of the Government’s currency system, which, I believe, I see my way clear to do with practically no monetary risk".

 During the Teapot Dome Scandal hearings in 1924, Vanderlip testified about what he believed to be a scandal during the administration of President Warren G. Harding.
 Because he spoke out vigorously in defense of the public's right to know about various issues, Vanderlip was forced to resign from the boards of directors of almost 40 companies.
 He subsequently led a quieter life at his homes in New York and California.

-After two weeks' hospitalization at New York Hospital, Vanderlip died there on June 30, 1937, at age 72.